thinktandem/tandem/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: Improvement
+name: Action Item - Improvement
-about: An action item that is explainable and can be resolved in a few hours
+about: An easily explainable improvement that can be implemented in at most a few hours
 labels: action item, improvement
 ---